How to Apply for Medical Laboratory Technology

 |Any||Social/Behavioral Science requirement||3|

-Prior to enrollment into MLT major courses, students must successfully complete General Biology (or accepted substitute) and General Chemistry 1 & 2.
+Prior to enrollment into MLT major courses, students must successfully complete the prerequisite courses of General Biology and General Chemistry 1 & 2.

-NOTE: Because program acceptance is given at the orientation, it is important to begin gathering immunization records for submission into Certified Background or obtain the missing vaccinations for: Polio, Varicella, TDaP, Influenza, TB (ppd), MMR, and Hepatitis B.
+NOTE: It is important to begin gathering the immunization records or obtain missing vaccinations for: Varicella, TDaP, Influenza, TB (ppd), MMR, and Hepatitis B prior to registration.

-Contact Mrs. Gretchen Miller, MLT Program Director, with any specific questions at email@example.com and/or Nursing & Health Sciences Admission & Advising, Cocoa Bldg.
-20, room 211.
-Please note: Other Admissions offices are not completely informed regarding specific requirements for this program.
+Contact Ms. Phaedra Williams, MLT Program Director, with any specific questions at email@example.com and/or Nursing & Health Sciences Admissions & Advising: Cocoa Campus, Bldg.
+20, Room 233 or Melbourne Campus, Bldg 15, Room 101.
+Please note: General EFSC Admissions and Advising offices are not completely informed regarding specific requirements for this program so please work with a Health Sciences advisor.